-Mass Deployment of Host Software (Silent Install)
+Mass Deployment of Host Software on Windows (Silent Install)

 You can run your own script to deploy the host software to multiple computers at an organization.

 Task 1: Prepare Your Installer Package and Batch Script